bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:38:08

-It is of course would be yeah the savings would be huge and that's why it is a very interesting idea but like because it's really like not it's crossing transaction borders like
+It is of course would be yeah the savings would be huge and that's why it is a very interesting idea but like because it's really like not it's crossing transaction borders like the issues it could create potentially are...

-Speaker 0: 00:38:20
+Speaker 0: 00:38:23

-the issues it could create potentially are...
 So for example, what this would mean like pre-SegWit, this would have been a huge problem because it would mean the miner is changing the transaction IDs.
 That's thankfully no longer the case with SegWit, but it's still the case, like we have this WTX ID, which is the witness transaction ID, which is a hash of all the data in the transaction together with it witnesses, the version that ends up in a block would have a different WTXID than the version that's relayed on the network.
 So these aren't fundamental problems, but there are some engineering challenges for like caching and nodes will validate signatures as they come in individual transactions and cache the results.
 Now they see a different version of that transaction in the block because that half thing is stripped out.